ajaybhalerao12/templateForms-ng/README.md

 # TemplateForms-NG

 ## Overview
 This repository is a comprehensive guide to learning and implementing template-driven forms in Angular.
-The project includes a range of examples and exercises to help developers understand the intricacies of template-driven forms in Angular.
+The project includes a range of examples and exercises to help developers understand the intricacies of template-driven forms in Angular.This project was generated with Angular CLI version 18.2.10.

 ## Features
 - **Template-Driven Forms**: In-depth examples and explanations of template-driven forms in Angular.